 Access to view and pay tuition is provided when your student grants you Authorized Payer Access in LionPATH.
-Authorized that the student grants via LionPATH for academic information.
+Authorized Payer Access is separate and in addition to the Delegated Access that the student grants via LionPATH for academic information.

-ID+ CARD
+MOBILE ID+ CARD

-idcard.psu.edu
+idcard.psu.edu/mobile-id-card

-id+ Card
+Student id+ cards

-Your student is required by University policy to obtain and carry the Penn State id+ card at all times.
-The id+ card is transferrable between Penn State campuses.
-The id+ card is a vital part of life at Penn State, providing easy access to University resources and services, such as library services, access to the residence halls, athletic events, and testing centers.
-The id+ card is also the mechanism used for accessing the Campus Meal Plan, LionCash, and (optional) PNC Bank accounts.
+To simplify user experiences and enhance the security of University resources, Penn State IT has announced the mobile id+ card as Penn State's primary credential.
+Your student is encouraged to activate the Penn State Mobile id+ Card on their smartphone or smartwatch unless they choose to obtain and carry a physical id+ card at all times.
+Both id+ credentials are transferrable between Penn State campuses.
+The mobile id+ card and id+ cards are a vital part of life at Penn State, providing easy access to library services, residence halls, athletic events, and testing centers.
+The mobile id+ card and id+ cards are also used to access the Campus Meal Plan and LionCash.